 The Somnath Temple was reconstructed multiple times by myths.
-The reviews of people visiting the temple are remarkable.
-Somnath Temple’s history is the fact that fascinates more tourists.
-Why Somnath Temple is famous even for the number of times it was re-build!
+Moreover, the reviews of people visiting the temple are remarkable.
+Also, Somnath Temple’s history is the fact that fascinates more tourists.
+Why Somnath Temple is famous even for the number of times it was rebuilt!
 Such is the marvel that lies in Gujarat.

 Somnath Temple is located on the western coast of Gujarat, in Prabhas Patan near Veraval.
 It is a famous Tourist spot and pilgrimage of Gujarat.
-The temple is located at such a place that there is no straight-line land between Somnath seashore till Antarctica continent.
+Further, The temple is located in such a place that there is no straight-line land between Somnath seashore till Antarctica continent.
 In a Sanskrit inscription, found on the Arrow-Pillar called Baan-Stambh is noted that the Somnath temple stands at a point at an Indian piece of land, which happens to be the first point in the north to the south-pole on that distinct longitude.

 The Somnath temple was destroyed completely many times in the past.
 The answer to” how many times the Somnath temple was destroyed” might surprise you.
 In 1025 AD, Mahmud Ghajini looted this temple.
 Then the temple was distorted by Afzal Khan, the commander of Ala-Ud-Din Khilji, and then Aurangzeb.
 In total, 17 times the Somnath Temple was disturbed.

-The reformation of the temple was started under the orders of the first Home Minister of India, Sardar Vallabhbhai Patel, and completed after his death.
+The reformation of the temple was started under the orders of the first Home Minister of India, Sardar Vallabhbhai Patel, and was completed after his death.
 Today the Somnath temple trust is responsible for the upkeep of the historic monument.

 Somnath Temple is one of the 12 jyotirlingas in India, and this is where Lord Shiva happens to have appeared as a fiery column of light.
 Each of the 12 jyotirlinga sites is named differently according to the manifestation of Shiva.
 At the Somnath temple site, the primary image is a lingam representing the beginning-less and endless stambha, symbolizing the infinite nature of Shiva.

 The first Shiva temple at Somnath built in the past is unknown.
-It is said that it was Yadava kings of Vallabhi who built the Somnath temple around 649 CE.
+It is said that it was the Yadava kings of Vallabhi who built the Somnath temple around 649 CE.
 In 725 CE, Al-Junayd, the Arab governor of Sindh destroyed the second temple as a part of his invasions of Gujarat and Rajasthan.
 The Gurjara-Pratihara king Nagabhata II constructed the third temple in 815 CE, with red sandstone.
 The Somnath Temple was renovated with gems and stones but it was repeatedly destroyed by Muslim Invaders.
 They looted the temples, made Hindus hostage, broke the jyotirlinga despite the plea of Brahmins not to destroy it.